bayoudh/SeaLife/README.md

-# aquafishlife
+# SeaLife
 🌊 Discover the underwater world — An elegant e-commerce platform for aquatic life, aquarium supplies, and a vibrant fishkeeping community.
-AquaFishLife is a modern and beautifully designed e-commerce web application built with Next.js, TypeScript, and Tailwind CSS.
+SeaLife is a modern and beautifully designed e-commerce web application built with Next.js, TypeScript, and Tailwind CSS.
 It offers an immersive experience for aquarium enthusiasts, allowing users to browse aquatic species, shop for products, and connect with a growing fishkeeping community.

 ## 🚀 Features